 Florida’s Atlantic Coast

 Heading further up the Atlantic Coast, southern Virginia offers several lovely coastal communities.
 Virginia Beach is popular with active adults as both a vacation spot and a retirement town.
-With Norfolk and Newport News nearby, this bustling area includes several state parks, two universities, three military bases and numerous historic sites.
-Only an hour from Virginia Beach, history buffs will love visiting Colonial Williamsburg or settling in the charming Colonial Heritage active adult community.
+With Norfolk and Newport News nearby, this bustling area includes several state parks, two universities, three military bases, and numerous historic sites.

 The Jersey Shore